genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/01_introduction.md

 - A customisable grid surfacing any application data
 - A form allowing the ability to insert new data

 We are going to call this example application **alpha**.
-We'll will see this reflected in the file names throughout.
+We'll see this reflected in the file names throughout.

 ## What will we learn?